 Can you wash these quilts?

-- Machine wash with cold water on gentle cycle.
+- Wash in a washing machine with only cold water on gentle cycle.

 Amish Homemade Quilt Trivia